 We are not experts on the endemic mammals of Madagascar.
 If you find a misidentification here, please contact us and we will correct it.

 Lemurs: Many lemurs are diurnal and live in family grouos or troops in which females are dominant.
 Lemurs have a well-developed sense of smell.
-There are 102 living species, plus another seventeen species which have gone extinct since man's arrival.
+There are 103 known living species, 39 of them only described by zoologists between 2000 and 2008, plus at least seventeen species which have gone extinct since man's arrival, all of them larger than any of the living species.
+All lemur species are rare, vulnerable, or endangered.
 A third of the world's primate families occur only in Madagascar.

 Bamboo lemurs (5 Hapalemur species, 3 subspecies, and one Prolemur species) are medium-sized primates found only in Madagascar.
 They have grey-brown speckled fur, short muzzles, and round, hairy ears.
 They live in damp forests where bamboo grows.
 They eat bamboo almost excusively.